 We intend to have our product candidates marketed outside the United States.
 In order to market our products in the European Union and many other non-U.S. jurisdictions, we must obtain separate regulatory approvals and comply with numerous and varying regulatory requirements.
 We may be unable to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any market.
 The approval procedure varies among countries and can involve additional testing and data review.
-The time required to obtain foreign regulatory approval process may include all of the risks associated with obtaining FDA approval discussed in these "Risk Factors."
+The time required to obtain foreign regulatory approval may differ from that required to obtain FDA approval.
+The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval discussed in these "Risk Factors."
 We may not obtain foreign regulatory approvals on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory agencies in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory agencies in other foreign countries or by the FDA.
 The failure to obtain these approvals could harm our business.